AstroMeters/USBMOUNT/README.md

 ### Connection
 The USBMOUNT is connected instead of the hand control.
 It provides full mount functionality.

 * **To computer:** It is simple :) Only connect USBMOUNT to computer with USB-C cable.
 You can use, for example, the one you use for your smartphone. `PC (pwr)` LED should appear.
+It is recommended to use a quality cable to ensure a permanent and high-quality connection.
 * **To mount:**  For connection to the assembly, the converter is equipped with an RJ45 connector.
 You can use a cable that you connect to the hand control or a direct Ethernet cable to connect.
 (If your mount have an RJ45 connector - see the table below).
 After successful connection to the assembly, the `MOUNT (pwr)` LED should light up.

 > It is expected that the mount is powered and switched on.